spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 If that sounds like hassle (it sure does to us), you can do the same thing automatically using [GitLab's Terraform provider](https://registry.terraform.io/providers/gitlabhq/gitlab/latest/docs/resources/project\_hook).

-{% hint style="warning" %}
+!!! warning
     Note that you only need to set it up one hook for each repo used by Spacelift, regardless of how many stacks it is used by.
 Setting up multiple hooks for a single repo may lead to unintended behavior.
-{% endhint %}

 Regardless of whether you've created it manually or programmatically, once your project webhook is set up, your GitLab-powered stack or module is ready to use.